Praděd

-Praděd (/cs/; Altvater; Pradziad; literally "great grandfather") (1490.8 m) is the highest mountain of the Hrubý Jeseník mountains, Moravia, Czech Silesia and Upper Silesia and is the fifth-highest mountain of the Czech Republic.
+Praděd (/cs/; Altvater) is a mountain in the Hrubý Jeseník range in the Czech Republic.
+At 1491 m above sea level, it is the highest mountain of Hrubý Jeseník and the fifth-highest mountain of the Czech Republic.
+It is also the highest peak of the historical regions of Moravia, Czech Silesia and Upper Silesia.
 The highest point of Moravia is located near the summit of Praděd; but the summit itself is in Czech Silesia.

 The average annual temperature is about 1 C. A television transmitter is situated on the top, 162 m high.
 The upper platform is used as a watchtower.
 The mountain is also a popular area for skiing.

+Etymology

+The name literally means 'great grandfather'.